juji-io/datalevin/benchmarks/write-bench/README.md

 everything.
 These are not formally tested in this benchmark, as we are mainly interested in transactions of raw data.

+In addition to the default durable write condition, Datalevin supports some faster, albeit less durable writes, by setting one of these env flags:

+* `:nometasync`
+* `:nosync`
+* `:writemap` + `:mapasync`

+We are interested in these non-durable write conditions, because there are many good use cases for a fast non-durable store, such as caching, session management, temporary data storage, real-time analytics, message queues, configuration, leaderboards, and so on.

-SQLite also have two durable transaction mode: default and WAL mode, and both are tested.
+SQLite have two durable transaction mode in FULL sync mode: default and WAL.
+SQLite can also use non-durable sync setting NORMAL and OFF.
+We test these as well.

-### Results
+### Durable Write Results

+We will first focus on durable writes.
 We presents throughput and commit latency.
 The call latencies are close to commit latencies in synchronous writes, while close to zero for asynchronous writes.
 So call latencies are omitted from this presentation.

 #### Pure Write Task